jsr6720/jsr6720.github.io/_posts/2016-10-18-the-comfort-trap.md

 ## My Review 5/5

-Great book, but I feel that ratings skew to how much you can personally identify yourself in the patterns.<br/><br/>The best lesson learned is that the fear of change can keep us shackled in an unhappy situation long past it's prime.
+Great book, but I feel that ratings skew to how much you can personally identify yourself in the patterns.

+The best lesson learned is that the fear of change can keep us shackled in an unhappy situation long past it's prime.
 Be proactive on these situations and live life.

 ### Date Read
 2016/10/18